jacopotagliabue/MLSys-NYU-2022/weeks/2/homework_1.md

         "GrLivArea",
         "GarageCars",
         "GarageArea",
-        "OverallQual",
     ]
     ```
     fit a linear regression model with `scikit-learn` using just the first feature, fit a model using the first 2 features, fit a model using the first 3 features, etc...
 In the end, you should fit 9 separate models.
-Please use a `for` loop for this rather than manually writing the code 9 times.
+Please use a `for` loop for this rather than manually writing the code 8 times.
 3. For each model, use `scikit-learn` to calculate the $R^{2}$, Mean Squared Error, Mean Absolute Error, and Mean Absolute Percentage Error.
 4. Finally, generate a plot for each performance metric.
 The x-axis should be the number of features in the model, and the y-axis is the value of the metric.